 Black Women In The Labor Force

-In analyzing the recent economic literature on black women workers, this book offers forthright recommendations for improving their status in the labor market.
+A comprehensive analysis of the economic literature on black women workers, offering forthright recommendations for improving their status in the labor market.